Frequently Asked Questions

 Authorised Education and Training Organisations are encouraged to update the status of applications on the Pupillage Gateway and to update each candidate at every stage of the recruitment process.
 Aspiring barristers can login to your account and view the status of their applications at any time.

 Please refer to the Timetable page on this website.

-Yes, you can search for vacancies and apply using the Pupillage Gateway.
-It should be noted that Authorised Education and Training Organisations (“AETOs”) are no longer automatically exempt from the requirement to advertise and to fund pupillage where the prospective pupil has been exempted from the Vocational Component (formerly known as the Bar Professional Training Course), so whilst relevant candidates can also approach chambers directly, if they decide to offer you a pupillage they must apply to the Bar Standards Board for a funding and advertising waiver.
+Transferring solicitors can search for vacancies and make applications using the Pupillage Gateway.
+It should be noted that Authorised Education and Training Organisations (“AETOs”) are no longer automatically exempt from the requirement to advertise and to fund pupillage where the prospective pupil has been awarded a waiver from the Vocational Component (formerly known as the Bar Professional Training Course), so whilst relevant candidates can also approach AETOs directly, if they are subsequently offered a pupillage, the AETO must apply to the Bar Standards Board for a funding and advertising waiver.

-To register for an account visit applications.pupillagegateway.com/users/register and follow these steps:
+To register for an account, please visit applications.pupillagegateway.com/users/register and follow these steps:

-You may use your account from last year by logging in with the same email address and password – if you have forgotten your password please follow the steps in the next section to choose a new one.
-The information you entered into your application forms in previous years will still be stored on the system.
-It is advisable to use the Practice Application Form to update this before the application period begins, so the most up-to-date information is present when you begin your real pupillage applications.
+The information entered into previous application forms will still be stored on the system.
+It is advisable to use the Practice Application Form to update this before the submissions window opens, so the most up-to-date information is present when beginning new applications.

 Please reset your password by taking the following steps:

 Please check your email account for the activation email, which will be generated by the system within minutes of registering.
-You may need to check your Spam/Junk mail folder in case the message has been filtered there by your email provider.
-If you have problems activating your account, or cannot find the activation email, please contact the Jobsgopublic Support Team on +44 (0)20 7427 8250 or email@example.com
+You may need to check your Spam/Junk Mail folder in case the message has been filtered there by your email provider.
+If you have problems activating your account, or cannot find the activation email, please contact the Support Team at email@example.com

 Please reset your password by taking the following steps: